enzo-dante/python/variables_and_strings.md

 # converting data types

-string interpolation implicitely converts data types into strings you can explicitely convert by using the builtin type as a function
+string interpolation implicitly converts data types into strings you can explicitly convert by using the builtin type as a function

 ex: